henkisdabro/hangouts-chat-rss-bot-cloudflarestatus/README.md

 <img alt="Authorize" src="docs/images/authorize.png" width="400"/>

-Once the script finished its execution, you should see new topics posted in your Hangouts Chat room:
+Once the script finished its execution, you should see new topics posted in your Google Chat space:

 <img alt="Post" src="docs/images/post.png" width="900"/>